2022 ARCA Menards Series

 The 2022 ARCA Menards Series was the 70th season of the ARCA Menards Series, a stock car racing series sanctioned by NASCAR in the United States.
 The season began at Daytona International Speedway with the Lucas Oil 200 on February 19 and ended with the Shore Lunch 200 at Toledo Speedway on October 8.

 Ty Gibbs, the 2021 series champion, ran full-time for Joe Gibbs Racing in the NASCAR Xfinity Series in 2022 and therefore did not return to run full-time in the ARCA Menards Series and defend his title.

 Nick Sanchez won his first championship in the series in 2022.
 It was the first championship for Rev Racing in the main ARCA Series and their first NASCAR/ARCA championship since winning the 2012 East Series title with Kyle Larson.
-Sanchez, who is Hispanic, is also the first driver in NASCAR's Drive for Diversity program to win a championship while a member of the program since Larson in 2012.
+Sanchez, who is Hispanic, was the first driver in NASCAR's Drive for Diversity program to win a championship while a member of the program since Larson in 2012.
 He is also the first driver of Hispanic ancestry to win an ARCA championship.

-The race at Milwaukee also featured six female drivers competing in the race (Amber Balcaen, Toni Breidinger, Mandy Chick, Stephanie Moyer, Amber Slagle, and Rita Thomason).
+The race at Milwaukee featured six female drivers competing in the race (Amber Balcaen, Toni Breidinger, Mandy Chick, Stephanie Moyer, Amber Slagle, and Rita Thomason).
 This tied a record for the series, as six female drivers also ran the 2010 season-opener at Daytona (Jennifer Jo Cobb, Milka Duno, Jill George, Leilani Münter, Alli Owens and Danica Patrick).